djacidfx/webview-template/README.md

 *Optional*: Change the value of `javaScriptEnabled` to `false` in `MainActivity.kt` if your website doesn't contain any JavaScript elements.

+## Build Service
+If you are unable to build your own version of this repo and would like us to build for you ready to publish, we will be offering a build serives soon and will post an update when it's ready!

 ## ScreenShots
 <img src="/screenshots/421814416_933224221576747_2243912789096801651_n.jpg" alt="screenshot" /> <img src="/screenshots/422058124_1050114512730649_8978524172455846166_n.jpg" alt="screenshot" />